tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 careers.
 The new paradigm will not achieve total dominance until the field is populated by a whole new generation.

-I am reminded of the dark priesthood of command-line programmers.
+I am reminded of the dark priesthood of command-line programmers, although I note with no little joy that our merry band includes some of the best and brightest of the next generation (as judged by my own paradigm's criteria.)